5.4 Major Publications in the Magazine Industry

 Newsweek

-Newsweek’s debuted in February 1933 as News-Week and featured seven different photographs from the week’s news on its cover.
+Newsweek debuted in February 1933 as News-Week and featured seven different photographs from the week’s news on its cover.
 The weekly publication currently “offers comprehensive coverage of world events with a global network of correspondents, reporters and editors covering national and international affairs, business, science and technology, society and the arts and entertainment (Newsweek, 2007).”
 Relying on a wide array of reporters, Newsweek also uniquely publishes a reader-penned section titled “My Turn.”
 The magazine holds more prestigious National Magazine Awards than any other newsweekly.

 The magazine has had its controversies, however.
 In November of 2009, Newsweek published an article discussing Sarah Palin’s book, Going Rogue: An American Life.
 The cover of that issue featured a photo of Palin previously used in an issue of Runner’s World with her in running attire.
 The magazine printed the words “How Do You Solve a Problem Like Sarah?” across the photograph.

-The cover caused a popular backlash, with readers calling it sexist and unfair.
+The cover caused a widespread backlash, with readers calling it sexist and unfair.
 One reader suggested that Newsweek would never print a photograph of Barack Obama in such attire.
 In response, Newsweek published a photo of President Obama in his swim trunks in its following issue, although the smaller photo ran on an inside page rather than on the cover.

 Time

 Time has remained an influential publication during the decades since its inception.
-Today, the publication prides itself on its “rare convergence of incisive reporting, lively writing and world-renowned photography,” which combined have earned it the praise of being “journalism at its best (Time).”
+Today, the publication prides itself on its “rare convergence of incisive reporting, lively writing and world-renowned photography,” which combined has earned it the praise of being “journalism at its best (Time).”
 The magazine divides itself into four main sections: Briefing, The Well, Life, and Arts.
 Briefing includes concise stories on major news events in the United States and other countries.
-The Well section features longer articles, including the cover story and articles on world and business.
+The Well section features longer articles, including the cover story and pieces on world and business topics.
 Life contains stories on health, science, technology, and the environment.
 Finally, Arts consists of reviews of theater, film, literature, music, exhibits, and architecture.
 Like Newsweek, Time has won numerous awards and prides itself on being “the guide through chaos” in an era of information overload (Time).

 U.S. News & World Report